 Identity theft continues to be one of the fastest-growing crimes in the United States.
-According to the U.S. Bureau of Justice Statistics, an estimated 10% of all Americans have had their identities stolen.
+According to a Bureau of Justice Statistics' report released in 2023, approximately 1 in 5 Americans age 16 or older (22%) have experienced identity theft in their lifetime.